Antonio Neri: Systematics of Glassmaking

 L'Arte Vetraria went through three editions up until 1817.
 By 1752, it had been translated into Dutch, French, and English.

 While Neri's contemporary Galileo Galilei made note of L'Arte Vetraria, more widespread recognition of the treatise came later.
 In 1662, British physician and scientist Christopher Merret published an English translation of L'Arte Vetraria, which included extensive annotations by Merret.
 Subsequent translations were usually based on Merret's version of Neri's treatise.
 By 1900, there were an estimated two dozen translations based on Merret's version or on Neri's original version.
-The L'Arte Vetraria was a standard reference book among glassmakers up until approximately 1900 and served to much enhance the ability of glassmakers to improve upon prior glassmaking processes.
+The L'Arte Vetraria was a standard reference book among glassmakers up until approximately 1900 and served to enhance the ability of glassmakers to improve upon prior glassmaking processes.